thiagocolebrusco/jobsity-challenge/README.md

 </h4>

 ## 🚀 How to run
 This project was built with docker containers.
-So to start you have to run the following command:
+So to start, you have to run the following command:
 ```bash
 $ docker-compose -f docker/docker-compose.yml up
 ```

-Then you should connect to MySQL Server using the following data and create a empty database named "jobsity":
+Then you should connect to MySQL Server using the following data and create an empty database named "jobsity":
 ```bash
 Host: localhost:3306
 User: root